Real estate accounting: a guide for Canadian property businesses

 Consider audit insurance through your accountant.
 The small premium can save significant fees if you're selected for review.

-Real estate accounting doesn't have to be overwhelming.
-With the right systems in place, you can manage your property finances with confidence and focus on growing your business.
+Real estate accounting is straightforward with the right systems in place.
+You can track property finances with confidence and focus on growing your business.

 FAQs on real estate accounting

-Here are answers to common questions about managing real estate finances.
+Here are answers to common questions about managing real estate finances in Canada.

 Should I use cash or accrual accounting for rental properties?

 Most small landlords use cash accounting because it's simpler, recording income when rent is received and expenses when paid.
-Larger property businesses often use accrual accounting for more accurate financial reporting, and some face specific filing requirements.
-For instance, a partnership must file a T5013 Partnership Information Return if it has more than $2 million in combined revenue and expenses or over $5 million in assets.
+Larger property businesses often use accrual accounting for more accurate financial reporting.

 What accounting records do I need to keep for real estate?

 Keep records of all income, expenses, property valuations, purchase documents, improvement costs, depreciation schedules, and tenant agreements.
-According to the CRA, you must generally keep your records for six years from the end of the tax year to which they relate, so be sure to store them digitally.
+The CRA requires you to keep records for six years from the end of the relevant tax year.

 How often should I review my real estate financial reports?